 The Denver construction industry has a high demand for qualified and capable construction talent at all levels.
 Experts at Colorado State University’s Department of Construction Management estimate that by 2025 there will be 96,000 vacancies in the construction trades statewide--a 38% increase over today!

 Economists say the problem was caused by a perfect storm: record low unemployment, an aging workforce, the narrative that everyone must go to college, massive layoffs of construction workers during the recession who never returned, a lack of affordable housing, and a huge demand for construction work across Colorado.
-This is why the city is committed to the development and implementation of the Construction Careers Pilot.
+This is why the city is committed to the Construction Careers Program.

 To get started, check out WORKNOW!

 WORKNOW is a job recruitment, advancement and support platform for Denver metro families living in neighborhoods directly affected by community construction projects.
 WORKNOW also partners with communities to help build a strong workforce by providing jobseekers and current construction workers with: